koyadume/piston-docs/README.md

-Piston is a Java EE 7 based lean portal framework.
+Piston is a Java EE 7 based lean pure servlet (no embedded container) portal framework.
 Please visit wiki for detailed documentation.